Did you know?

-- Ride on the right side of the road, with traffic, not against.
-Stay as far to the right as possible.
+- RIDE on the right side of the road, with the flow of traffic.

 - OBEY stop signs and red lights.
 Children should walk, not ride, through busy intersections.

 - LOOK BACK and YIELD to traffic coming from behind before turning left at intersections.

 - Bicycling, in-line skating, roller skating, and skateboarding is fun, but you could fall and hurt your head.

 - Your head is important.
 It houses your brain, which tells all the other parts of your body what to do.
 It's what makes you special.

 - Brains don't heal like cuts or broken bones.
 That's why football players, horseback riders, and construction workers wear helmets.

 - Wear a helmet every time you ride your bike, roller skate, roller blade or skateboard.

 - Children might think helmets are not "cool," and adults might think they cost too much.
 In reality, helmets can save a child from a serious head injury in a fall or collision.
 Remember, children copy adults.
 If you ride, wear a helmet!
 Set a SAFE example.